BranchingBad/zone-poker/CONTRIBUTING.md

 9.  **Push to your fork** and submit a pull request to the `main` branch of the original repository.
 In your pull request description, please explain the changes and link to any relevant issues.

 ## Development Guidelines

+### Managing Dependencies

+This project uses `pip-tools` to manage dependencies via a `requirements.txt` lock file.
+This ensures that every developer and the CI environment uses the exact same package versions.

+**To add or update a dependency:**

+1. Edit `pyproject.toml` to add or change the desired package version range in the `dependencies` or `dev` section.
+2. Regenerate the `requirements.txt` lock file by running:
+    ```bash
+    pip-compile --output-file=requirements.txt pyproject.toml --extra=dev
+    ```
+3. Commit both the `pyproject.toml` and the updated `requirements.txt` files to your pull request.
+4. Install the updated packages into your local environment: `pip install -r requirements.txt`

 ### Validating the Package Build
 Before submitting a pull request, especially if you've made changes to `pyproject.toml` or file structures, it's a good practice to verify that the package builds correctly and includes all necessary files.
 This process mimics the `validate-package` job in our CI pipeline.